dime-coin/core-docs/docs/resources/glossary.md

 #### Confirmations

-A score indicating the number of blocks on the best block chain that would need to be modified to remove or modify a particular transaction.
+A score indicating the number of blocks on the best blockchain that would need to be modified to remove or modify a particular transaction.
 A confirmed transaction has a confirmation score of one or higher.

 #### Consensus